 - 64. However, the Enacted Plan traverses the Hamilton County boundary in three different places in order to overwhelm Cincinnati's Democratic population with a sufficient number of exurban and rural Republicans.
 The entire urban, Black population of Northern Hamilton County is carved out from its urban surroundings and combined with a rural Republican district, District 8, whose northern boundary is 85 miles away.
 Second, instead of being combined with its immediate inner-ring suburbs, Cincinnati is combined with rural Warren County via a very narrow corridor in District 1.
 Finally, Cincinnati's eastern suburbs are extracted and combined with District 2, which is extremely rural and Republican. - 65.
 This can be visualized in Figure 6, which overlays the Enacted Plan on a map of partisanship, from precinct-level results of the 2020 presidential election.
 Figure 7 then overlays the district boundaries on a map that shows the area's racial composition.
-It highlights the extent to which the Enacted Plan splits Hamilton County's Black population. - of Hamilton County-a line running north-south on the east side of the county and another one that carves out the northern suburbs.
+It highlights the extent to which the Enacted Plan splits Hamilton County's Black population. - 66.
+Under any method of counting splits, the Enacted Plan's approach involves at least two splits of Hamilton County-a line running north-south on the east side of the county and another one that carves out the northern suburbs.
 These maneuvers are clearly not necessary for any reason other than partisan advantage.
 Each of the alternative plans keeps metro Cincinnati together in a compact district remaining within the county, avoids splitting the Black community, and splits the county only once. - 67.
 The arrangement of these plans can be seen in Figure 8.
 Clearly, it is quite straightforward to draw a district that is compact, minimizes splits, and keeps the Black community together.
 Notably, these arrangements all produce a majority-Democratic district (56.5 percent for the House Democrats' plan, 55.4 percent for the Senate Democrats' plan, and 56.4 percent for the OCRC plan).